wolpert/svarm/docs/Design.md

 - RID_TENANT: Indexed, first part of the primary composite key
 - RID_TABLE: Index, second part of the primary composite key
-- HASH_START: String hash identifier if there is a min hash key allowed.
+- HASH_START: String hash tenantResource if there is a min hash key allowed.
-- HASH_END: End hash identifier if there is a max hash key allowed.
+- HASH_END: End hash tenantResource if there is a max hash key allowed.
 - QUANTITY: Estimate number of entries in the table.
 - UUID: The tenants UUID specific to this node.
 - TABLE_VERSION: The version of table this requires.